nimiq/developer-center/learn/validator-trustscore.md

 </Callout>

 The Validator Trustscore (VTS) helps users assess the reliability of validators in the Nimiq Wallet.
 This score ranges from 0 to 1, where 0 indicates a validator is not trustworthy, and 1 indicates a highly trustworthy validator.
-The VTS enables stakers make informed decisions when selecting validators.
+The VTS enables stakers to make informed decisions when selecting validators.

 The VTS score is calculated using three key factors:
 - **Dominance**: Ensures no validator has excessive influence by penalizing validators with a higher share of the total network stake.